Summative assessment in science

 Option 2: Can you state, describe, explain?
 Assigning grades based on descriptors of performance

 Students are awarded a grade based on the cognitive demand of the questions they correctly answer.
 Exam questions are graded before the exam is sat (adapted later if necessary) using this document of performance descriptors in science.
 I found it easier, and perhaps more reliable, to assign questions as A, C or F; distinguishing between an A and a B grade question is difficult and time consuming (exam boards provide grade descriptions in the specification for A, C and F grades).
+With the new GCSE grading system you can grade 8,5 and 2.

 With a little help from Excel, total scores can be converted into a grade, as illustrated below.
 This approach does have a drawback: as students study more, their overall grade can fall for reasons discussed above.
 Students may also perform differently in different areas but this best-fit approach allows a grade to be assigned that gives some information about what a student can and cannot do.
 I have tested this approach using a full exam paper and the method broadly recovers the boundaries set by the exam board.